zju3dv/EfficientLoFTR/README.md

 ```
 The test and training can be downloaded by [download link](https://drive.google.com/drive/folders/1DOcOPZb3-5cWxLqn256AhwUVjBPifhuf?usp=sharing) provided by LoFTR

-We provide the our pretrained model in [download link](https://drive.google.com/drive/folders/1GOw6iVqsB-f1vmG6rNmdCcgwfB4VZ7_Q?usp=sharing)
+We provide our pretrained model in [download link](https://drive.google.com/drive/folders/1GOw6iVqsB-f1vmG6rNmdCcgwfB4VZ7_Q?usp=sharing)

 ## Reproduce the testing results with pytorch-lightning
-You need to setup the testing subsets of ScanNet and MegaDepth first.
+You need to first set up the testing subsets of ScanNet and MegaDepth.
 We create symlinks from the previously downloaded datasets to `data/{{dataset}}/test`.

 ```shell
 # set up symlinks